New TB partnership members named

 David Rea – farming background

 A dairy and beef farmer from Co.
-Down.
-He qualified as a vet in 1993 from Glasgow and practised for three years in Northern Ireland.
+Down, Rea qualified as a vet in 1993 from Glasgow and practised for three years in Northern Ireland.

 He is a member of the UFU and the Association of Veterinary Surgeons in Northern Ireland.
 He also has extensive experience at a senior level within a dairy co-operative.